Dsanchez05/Finals-Lab-Task-1-MySQL-Basics/README.md

 - project_name a text field (up to 255 characters) and made sure it can't be empty.

 ### Task 5: Create the managers table
-- manager_id a unique number, set it to auto-increment, and used it as the primary key.
+- Define manager_id a unique number, set it to auto-increment, and used it as the primary key.
-- employee_id an integer that links to employee_id in the employees table.
+- Define employee_id an integer that links to employee_id in the employees table.

 ## Query statements
 - Task - 1 Employee Table Query Statements